sanyassyed/DataEngineering_Seafood_Data_ETL_Pipeline/documentation.md

     * Google Spreadsheets

     ### TODO:

-    Test with the oracle server
+    - [ ] Test with the oracle server
-    Add the ip_address to firewall
+    - [ ] Add the ip_address to firewall
+    - [ ] Retest the functions and scheduler
+    - [ ] Setup the project via terraform
+        - [ ] setup and delete
+        - [ ] have a dev environment and prod environment